p0p0p0p/p0p0p0p.github.io/index.md

 # Welcome!

 This is an archive for VGMC a.k.a.
 Video Game Music Contest a.k.a.
 VGMusic Contest a.k.a.
 Big Ol' Video Game Music Contest a.k.a.
-WE WANT BRACKET that runs yearly on Board 8 of GameFAQs.
+WE WANT BRACKET that runs on Board 8 of GameFAQs.

-Starting in 2007 (when we listened on Putfile instead of YouTube), 256* songs have competed in an elimination bracket to crown our Supreme VGM Champion! (\*occasionally 128 or 192)
+Starting in 2007 (when we listened on Putfile instead of YouTube), 256* songs have competed each year in an elimination bracket to crown a Supreme VGM Champion! (\*occasionally 128 or 192)

 Some places to start: \
 [List of contests and winners](/contests.html) \